We plan to build a new facility at our current location. Two factors drove that decision.

 With furniture, fixtures and equipment, the construction estimate is currently $5.5M.
 We continue to refine the plan, looking for ways to lower the cost-perhaps through contributed services.

 We have prepared an application and will submit it by the July, 30 2018 due date.
 Please note that if selected in the first round, St. Francis House would not receive funding through the Community Appeals Program until 2021

 That depends of course upon the success of the campaign, and the resulting cash flow.
 We would like to break ground in Spring 2019.

 To make a single gift or recurring pledge, use our online pledge form.
 After you submit the form we will mail you an acknowledgment letter and return envelope.

-You can also print out the form here and mail it to: Julie Becker, Executive Director, St. Francis House ~ 1301 East Austin ~Sioux Falls,SD 57103
+You can also print out the form here and mail it to: Julie Becker, Executive Director, St. Francis House ~ 210 N Sherman Ave. ~Sioux Falls,SD 57103

 Yes.
 Every January South Dakota Housing for the Homeless does a count of homeless in Sioux Falls.
-The count increased from 955 to 2017 to 1,159 in 2018.
+The count increased from 955 in 2017 to 1,159 in 2018.
 Nearly a fifth are children.

-Much of the demand has its roots in the meth and drug crisis. that puts housing pressure on prisons and jails.
+Much of the demand has its roots in the meth and drug crisis which puts housing pressure on prisons and jails.
 Case in point: the state prison in Pierre is considering triple bunking, and there is talk of a new jail in Sioux Falls.
 The overcrowding puts pressure on state and local facilities to explore alternate work-release options.